Letting Go: CranioSacral Therapy

 significant physical releases to her left hip and left leg with felt sensations like energy ripples down and out her foot

-major softening in the center of her chest, just left of her sternum
+major softening in the center of her chest just left of her sternum

-left arm unwinding and release
+left arm unwinding and releasing, letting go

 she indicated that her right arm wanted to help unwind years of held tension